QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata_old.md

 %}

 ### Room Position
-`World Data > Room Position`
+`World Gen > Room Position`
 Room position has a minor effect on SWAT clearing but mainly effects stack up behaviour.
 The main differences of Centre vs Hallway are;
 * Centre - Allows stack ups on either side of the door Front and Back.
 * Hallway - Allows one stack, Front/Back (Not tested. `Can Issue Orders on Front/Back Side` may be more reliable if needed).
 When clearing, after passing the threshold, they will skip corner checks and focus/aim at further distances.
 SWAT voice lines will also be different when clearing and mirroring.

-As mentioned in [#Stack-Ups](#roompos) the main purpose I've found for room position is to limit the command menu so there is only one stack up option.
+As mentioned in [#Stack-Ups](#roompos) the main purpose I've found for room position is to limit the command menu so there is only one stackup option.
 However SWAT may not always respect a left/right only room position if a stack-up is on the wrong side, or in front of the opening and may also still "PIE it" or "Check the threshold" if both stack-up arrays use separate actors.
-In that case, you should delete the undesired side's `Stack Up Actors` from the level and assign the desired side's array to the undesired now empty array in the door's properties.
+In that case, you should delete the undesired side's `BP_StackUpActors` from the level and assign the desired side's array to the undesired now empty array in the door spawner's properties.
 > When selecting a left or right room position, a red `[X]` will overlay the "disabled" stack-up actors.
 If the left and right arrays are set to the same actors these are always shown, so just ignore them.
 {: .prompt-tip }

 ### Double Doors
 Note, traps don’t cover both doors and should be disabled for double doors.

 The basic setup for interactions on doors A and B;
-1. Set `Drive Sub Door` on door A to door B
+1. Set `Sub Door Spawner` on door A to door B
-2. Set `Drive Sub Door` on door B to door A
+2. Set `Sub Door Spawner` on door B to door A
 3. Pick one door, and enable `Main Sub Door`.
 Ensure this is disabled on the other door.

 For World Data related values;